 While most harassment charges are punishable as petty disorderly persons offenses that carry penalties of up to 30 days in jail and a $500 fine, harassment can rise to the level of a fourth degree felony if the person commits the harassing offense while incarcerated, or while on parole or probation as a result of a conviction under any state law.
 A fourth degree harassment conviction carries potential penalties of up to 18 months in prison and a $10,000 fine.

-Why Choose Hamilton Criminal Defense Attorney Lauren Scardella to Lead Your NJ Harassment Case?
+Why Choose Hamilton Criminal Defense Attorneys Aydelotte & Scardella Law LLC to Lead Your NJ Harassment Case?

-As an experienced Lawrence criminal defense attorney, I understand the elements that the prosecution must prove in order to establish their case and obtain a conviction in a harassment case.
+As experienced Lawrence criminal defense attorneys, we understand the elements that the prosecution must prove in order to establish their case and obtain a conviction in a harassment case.
 If the harassment at issue is merely verbal contact, it is critical to understand that the prosecution must prove three primary elements in order to convict: